Skip to main content

-Here we explain some basic neurological terms that are helpful for further understanding.
+Here, we will explain some basic concepts in neurology that will be helpful for further understanding.

-For the basics of genes and heredity (genes, gene expression, DNA, RNA, nucleotides, proteins, amino acids), see Building blocks of heredity and behavior: Genes, DNA, RNA, Proteins and Co
+For information on the basics of genes and heredity (genes, gene expression, DNA, RNA, nucleotides, proteins, amino acids), see Building blocks of heredity and behavior: genes, DNA, RNA, proteins, and more

 1. Neurons